Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Chevalley--Weil for algebraic stacks

-In particular, as $\mathcal{X}$ and $\mathcal{Y}$ are fixed, the degree and inertia degree are also fixed.
-Thus by Hermite--Minkowski for stacks (Theorem \ref{Cor:HM}), the set of $A$-isomorphism classes of algebraic stacks $B$ appearing as the pull-back of an $A$-point of $\mathcal Y$ is finite.
-Thus, we can simultaneously ``trivialize'' every $B$ appearing from this construction.
+By Lemma \ref{lem:constant} we have $ \deg(B/A) = \deg(X/Y). $ By Lemma \ref{lem:inertia}, the morphism $I_{\mathcal{X}/\mathcal{Y}} \to \mathcal{X}$ is finite \'etale.
+Moreover, by \cite[Tag~06PQ]{stacks-project}, the relative inertia stack $I_{B/A} \to B$ is the pull-back of $I_{\mathcal{X}/\mathcal{Y}} \to \mathcal{X}$, hence the inertia degree of each point of $B$ over $A$ is less than the maximum of the inertia degrees of the points of $\mathcal{X}$ over $\mathcal{Y}$.
+As $X$ and $Y$ are fixed, it follows from Hermite--Minkowski for stacks (Theorem \ref{Cor:HM}) that the set of $A$-isomorphism classes of algebraic stacks $B$ appearing as the pull-back of an $A$-point of $\mathcal Y$ is finite.
+Therefore, we can simultaneously ``trivialize'' every $B$ appearing from this construction.
 That is, there is a $\ZZ$-finitely generated subring $A'\subset k$ containing $A$ such that, for all $B$ appearing from the above construction, there is a morphism $\Spec A'\to B$.
 We fix for each $B$ such a morphism $\Spec A'\to B$.
 In a diagram, the situation looks as follows:

 We now show that $\Im[\pi_0(\mathcal Y(A))\to \pi_0(\mathcal Y(k))]$ is finite.
 Firstly, by what we have shown above, the image of the natural map $\pi_0(\mathcal X(A')) \to \pi_0(\mathcal Y(A'))$ contains the subset $\mathrm{Im}[\pi_0(\mathcal{Y}(A))\to \pi_0(\mathcal{Y}(A'))]$, i.e., every $A$-point of $\mathcal{Y}$ when viewed as an $A'$-point comes from some $A'$-point on $\mathcal{X}$.
 However, since $X$ is arithmetically hyperbolic, the set $\Im[\pi_0(\mathcal X(A'))\to \pi_0(\mathcal X(k))]$ is finite.
 It follows that the image of the natural map of sets $\Im[\pi_0(\mathcal{X}(A'))\to \pi_0(\mathcal{X}(k))]\to \Im[\pi_0(\mathcal Y(A'))\to \pi_0(\mathcal Y(k))]$ is also finite.
 Since the image of this map contains $\Im[\pi_0(\mathcal Y(A))\to \pi_0(\mathcal Y(k))]$ as a subset (as was shown above), the latter set is also finite and the result follows. \end{proof}